Narsonos/gdrag/README.md

 2. Create a key for the service account and export it as JSON.
 Copy the Agent's email.
 3. Create a folder for the Agent on the GoogleDrive and share it with the agent by email.
 The agent will be able to access data only inside this folder.
 4. In OpenWebUI open the Google Drive tool (in Workspace), click the gear icon and edit Valves.
-5. Insert the key JSON content and Folder ID (just copy it from the link to folder) into corresponding fields.
+5. Insert the key JSON content and Folder ID (just copy it from the link to folder on GoogleDrive) into corresponding fields.
 6. Click save.

 Since these 2 Google Drive tools are independent, in fact, you may omit some of the steps, if you want to make it work just for the *unofficial* tool.